LorenzDuremdes/Second-Brain/psychological trauma.md

 ### [[alexithymia]]
 1. many people with psychological trauma experience [[alexithymia]]^[The Body Keeps the Score: [[Brain]], [[Mind]], and Body in the Healing of Trauma, p.
 121]

+### child
+1. psychological trauma → child · mirror^[The Body Keeps the Score: Brain, Mind, and Body in the Healing of Trauma, p.
+128]
+	1. some children with psychological trauma are unable to recognize themselves in the mirror at an appropriate age and also have an underdeveloped sense of self

 ## [[interpersonal relationship|interpersonal]]
 1. any sort of deep intimacy—a close embrace, sleeping with a mate, and [[sex]]—requires allowing oneself to experience immobilization without fear^[The Body Keeps the Score: [[Brain]], [[Mind]], and Body in the Healing of Trauma]